 Acute overdosage with NUCYNTA oral solution can be manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and in some cases, pulmonary edema, bradycardia, hypotension partial or complete airway obstruction, atypical snoring, and death.
 Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations [see CLINICAL PHARMACOLOGY].

 Treatment Of Overdose

-Management of overdose should be focused on treating symptoms of mu-opioid agonism.
-Primary attention should be given to re-establishment of a patent airway and institution of assisted or controlled ventilation when overdose of NUCYNTA® is suspected.
-Supportive measures (including oxygen and vasopressors) should be employed in the management of circulatory shock and pulmonary edema accompanying overdose as indicated.
-Cardiac arrest or arrhythmias may require cardiac massage or defibrillation.
+In case of overdose, priorities are the reestablishment of a patent and protected airway and institution of assisted or controlled ventilation if needed.
+Employ other supportive measures (including oxygen, and vasopressors) in the management of circulatory shock and pulmonary edema as indicated.
+Cardiac arrest or arrhythmias will require advanced life support techniques.

 Additional Nucynta Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.